mongodb/docs/source/includes/api/list-tables/requests/pa-slow-query-logs-query-parameters.rst

    * - since
      - number
      - Optional
-     - |Epoch-time| from which to retrieve suggested indexes.
+     - |Epoch-time| from which to retrieve slow queries.
      -

    * - duration
      - number
      - Optional
-     - Length of time in milliseconds during which to find suggested indexes among the managed namespaces in the cluster.
+     - Length of time in milliseconds during which to find slow queries among the managed namespaces in the cluster.
      -

    * - namespaces
      - string
      - Optional
-     - Namespaces from which to retrieve suggested indexes.
+     - Namespaces from which to retrieve slow queries.
 A namespace consists of the database and collection resource separated by a ``.``, such as ``<database>.<collection>``.